aplisay/llm-agent/README.md

 ## Installation

-You will need a Jambonz instance or account with some free inbound telephone numbers routed from a SIP trunk provider to allow inbound calls to the agent.
+You will need a Jambonz instance or account with some unallocated inbound telephone numbers routed from a SIP trunk provider to allow inbound calls to the agent.
 Ensure the spare numbers are listed on your Jambonz dashboard and do not currently have any application associated with them.
 Add STT and TTS provider credentials to Jambonz for the Google provider.
 Add an application API key to Jambonz, and copy it into your clipboard.

 Clone this repo, and add the following environment variables (the repo uses .env so you can either directly place variables in your environment or copy the [Environment Example](https://github.com/aplisay/llm-agent/blob/main/environment-example) directly to a `.env` file: